Prevent Pain through Proper Office Ergonomics

 Stretch Out: Don’t be afraid to stand and stretch!
 Your body is not designed to remain at a 90 degree angle for hours on end.
 Stretch throughout the day to experience the multitude of benefits associated with this simple exercise.

 Ditch the Fancy Footwear: We all want to look nice for work.
 But unsupportive shoes or shoes with a high, thin heel wreak havoc on the lower back.
-You can remain fashion forward, but remember that your footwear should not impair on your spinal health.
+You can remain fashion forward, but remember that your footwear should not impair your spinal health.

 Encourage Workplace Discussion